 It will never be an entirely safe industry; however, it can be made as safe as possible and that’s what the industry is striving for.
 This drive for greater standards of safety is being reflected in recent industry statistics.
 According to the International Association of Oil & Gas Producers (IOGP), annual fatalities within the industry decreased between 2017 and 2018, down from 30 to 27 (with more hours being worked, on average, on top of that).

-Henry Berry is the director of asset-backed IPO company, Tristone Holdings Ltd. He’s been looking at the risks involved for professionals in the oil industry and how industry leaders are combating them.
+Henry Berry is the director of the UK oil company, Tristone Holdings Ltd. He’s been looking at the risks involved for professionals in the oil industry and how industry leaders are combating them.
 Here, he discusses the potential hazards faced by workers and how the industry is improving conditions with new technologies, new policies and more proactive maintenance.

 Whether onshore or offshore, the isolated nature of most oil rigs brings with them their own set of unique risks, challenges and difficulties.
 Whereas in some industries, health and safety have become associated with merely a box-ticking exercise, in the oil and gas industry this couldn’t be further from the truth.
 Failure to meet industry standards for health and safety can lead to catastrophic circumstances.
 Even the most cursory of searches online will reveal countless rig disasters from the past half century, including the Deepwater Horizon spill (2010), the Piper Alpha disaster (1988) and the Ixtoc I oil spill (1979).
 The risks range from heavy machinery to flammable chemicals and often the dangers stem from a combination of the two.

 Fire and Explosions